 Badger is a tiny city located in the state of Minnesota.
 With a population of 426 people and just one neighborhood, Badger is the 462nd largest community in Minnesota.

-When you are in Badger, you'll notice that it is more blue-collar than most other communities in America.
-54.55% of Badger’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Badger is a blue-collar town, with 54.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Badger is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Badger who work in sales jobs (9.09%), office and administrative support (7.27%), and healthcare suport services (5.91%).

-As is often the case in a small city, Badger doesn't have a public transportation system that people use for their commute.
+Badger is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Badger is quite a bit lower than the national average among all cities of 21.84%: just 12.45% of people here over 25 have a bachelor's degree or an advanced degree.